Ron Franklin: Early life and career

 Prior to ESPN, he was basketball and football play-by-play commentator for the University of Texas from 1983 to 1988.
 He was the play-by-play voice of the Houston Oilers from 1971 to 1982.
 He also worked as sports director for four different local news stations: KSWS-TV (now KOBR) in Roswell, New Mexico in 1965, KVOO-TV (now KJRH-TV) in Tulsa, Oklahoma from 1967 to 1971, and in Houston, Texas with KHOU-TV from 1971 to 1980, then with KPRC-TV from 1980 to 1987.

 ESPN

 While at ESPN, he primarily worked as a play-by-play commentator for ESPN's coverage of college basketball and college football.
 From 1987 to 2005, he anchored ESPN College Football Primetime primarily with Mike Gottfried.
 In 2006, he moved to ESPN2 College Football Primetime with Ed Cunningham.
 In 2007, that crew moved to ESPN on ABC to call mainly Big 12 games.
+His trademark call of a long run was "Has five!
+Has ten!
+Count it off at (final yardage)."

 In college basketball, he was the primary ESPN play-by-play man with Fran Fraschilla for Big 12 games.
 The duo also called the NIT Championship.
 He also called the tennis French Open, college baseball and the U.S. Olympic Festival, He hosted in some years the Miss Texas USA Pageants.

 He signed a contract extension with ESPN in 2006.